-In the 2 dimensional case, addresses for the first dimension (input channel) must be in the range 1 to 20 (test signal inputs 17 - 20 are included).
+In the 2 dimensional case, addresses for the first dimension (input channel) must be in the range 1 to 16 (applies to all, mic/line inputs 1 - 8, conferencing inputs 9 - 12 and test signal inputs 13 - 16).
 Addresses for the second dimension (mix bus) must be in the range 1 to 48.
 In the 1 dimensional case, addresses must be in the range 101 to 105 (there are 5 groups, available in firmware versions 1.5.0 and higher).
-The response to a crosspoint group verbose command is an array of size 48 if the group has been defined as a Row type, or an array of size 20 if it has been defined as a Column type.
+The response to a crosspoint group verbose command is an array of size 48 if the group has been defined as a Row type, or an array of size 16 if it has been defined as a Column type.
 The array contains the gain values for all crosspoints in the row or column, not just those in the group.